IsHacker003/AdDroid_adware_standalone/README.md

 5. Very small APK size (~3MB)
 6. The adware gets activated only after the user reboots after installing the app
 7. Full-screen interstitial ads will be constantly shown while in the settings app, making it painful to uninstall the adware through Settings > Apps (**this behavior was tested on AOSP Android 13**)
+8. When an ad is closed, all apps will be minimized and the launcher/homescreen will be displayed, making the adware extremely annoying

 ## Development status
 Currently in alpha.
 WIP.